tomivv/Helsinki-city-bike-app/README.md

 # Helsinki city bike app

 ## Description
 This project displays individual journeys taken with city bikes in Helsinki metropolitan area.
 Currently you are able to view individual journeys and stations.
+Project is currently running frontend at [Netlify](https://super-lollipop-96b4c1.netlify.app) and backend in DigitalOcean.

 ## Prerequisites